Autism Spectrum Disorders

 In order to fully evaluate requests for accommodations or auxiliary aids and to determine eligibility for services, Student Disability Services (SDS) needs documentation of your disability.
 The documentation you provide should include an evaluation by an appropriately licensed professional that makes evident the current impact of the disability as it relates to the accommodation(s) requested and include a description of any and all functional limitations.
-The diagnostician must have comprehensive training in the field of Asperger's and Other Developmental Disorders and direct experience in working with an adult population.
+The diagnostician must have comprehensive training in the field of Autism or Other Developmental Disorders and direct experience in working with an adult population.

 The general guidelines listed below are developed to assist you in working with your treating/diagnosing professional(s) to prepare the information needed to evaluate your request(s).
 If, after reading these guidelines and reviewing disability specific information provided below, you have any questions, feel free to call SDS at 210-458-4157 (Main) or 210-458-2945 (Downtown).

 In order to receive services for Autism Spectrum Disorders from SDS, documentation must be submitted in advance.
 Since developmental disorders such as Autism Spectrum Disorders often originate in childhood, information demonstrating a history of impaired functioning beginning in childhood should also be provided.
 SDS reserves the right to request additional assessment information when questions regarding the assessment, age of documentation or accommodations arise.

 Documentation validates the functional limitations, which allows consideration for accommodation requests.
 Each request will be evaluated on a case by case basis.
 Documentation should include but is not limited to: